I am sure that you have already heard that Iceland is full of thermal springs and bathing in one of those springs is one of a kind experience!

 12. The Retreat Hotel

 One of the most recent constructions from the Blue Lagoon Iceland Reykjavik is this amazing hotel.
-The Retreat at Blue Lagoon Iceland was opened in 2018 and is the place where you should spend at least one night when you travel to Iceland.
+Retreat Lagoon Blue was opened in 2018 and is the place where you should spend at least one night when you travel to Iceland.

 The Retreat Hotel is a luxury hotel offering 62 private suites with access to the lagoon and to the exclusive Retreat Spa and to the Blue Lagoon ritual.